Atkana/tes3mp-scripts/0.7/readme.md

 ### decorateHelp
 Todo
 ### flatModifiers
 Change the way that the attribute advancement modifiers on level up are calculated.
 It can be configured to give a flat bonus to all players, or a tailored bonus based on their class.
 Requires *classInfo*.
-(Note: Depending on the hotfix level of your version of 0.7-prerelease, the lines `tes3mp.SendSkills(pid)` may not be necessary)
 #### Configuration
 There are a number of configuration options available to edit in the file itself.
 ##### General